openeuler-mirror/docs/content/en/docs/Administration/administration.md

+# Administrator Guide

-This document describes common administrator operations in the openEuler system.
+This document provides common administrator operations of the openEuler system to help administrators better use the system.
+This document is intended for all administrators who use openEuler.